Subject to change pending course needs. Check with other students if you miss a class.

 Next reading for summary #2: Obtain and read "Divide and Conquer" by Barry Cipra from American Mathematical Society website (see volume 3 for pdf file).

 www.ams.org/samplings/math-history/divide.pdf or do a Google search.
-It is there.
-It is just hidden.
-Read discussion of this assignment in http://www.cwu.edu/~harperl/The%20Summary.htm
+A copy is in Canvas files.
+Read discussion of this assignment in http://www.cwu.edu/~harperl/The%20Summary.htm and in Canvas files.

 Due date for final version of Summary #1 of Hannon's article.
-Bring a hardcopy to class.
+Bring a stapled hardcopy to class and submit a clean electronic version to Canvas.

 In class, go over questions on Cipra's article.
-See website assignment.
+See assignment on website and Canvas files.

-Bring drafts of summary #2 to class for exchange.
+Bring drafts of summary #2 to class for hardcopy exchange.
 Use peer response sheet.

 Lecture: Using parallel structure, lists, and colons.